timwaters/mapwarper/README_API.md

 | ------------- |
 | GET           |

-Returns a list of maps that meet the search criteria.
+Returns a list of maps that meet search criteria.

 **Parameters**